-I was minding my own business one day when my next door neighbour approached me about a privacy fence he was thinking about building across the bottom of his yard.
-He proposed continuing the fence along the bottom of my yard as well.
-At first I was hesitant, but once I saw the uncommon design he was considering, I was intrigued and agreed to join him in the venture.
+I was minding my own business one day when my next door neighbor approached me.
+He was thinking about building a privacy fence across the bottom of his yard and asked if I was interested in continuing the fence across the bottom of my yard as well.
+While hesitant at first, I was intrigued by the uncommon design he was considering, and agreed the venture.

 My neighbor was responsible for the design of the fence.
 He based it on one that he found in a book but made some modifications.
 The key elements are outlined below:

-We attached 1×2 runners to the bottom of the router to act as guides and we milled the dadoes slightly wider than the 5/8 inch required for the boards to allow for some movement.
+Using 1×2 runners attached to the router to act as edge guides, we milled the dadoes slightly wider than the 5/8 inch required for the boards.
+That allowed for some seasonal movement,

 Protecting the Posts

-The dadoes were treated with end-cut preservative.
-The bottom three feet of each post was coated with creosote to help protect the posts once they were in the ground.
 We set the posts in 3 foot deep holes with crushed stone at the bottom to allow for drainage.
 The posts were anchored in place using concrete.
-We used 1×2 boards tacked to the posts and tacked to stakes to hold the posts in place until the concrete set up.
+We used 1×2 boards tacked to the posts and tacked to stakes to brace the posts while the concrete set.
 2×2′s or even 2×3′s would have made better temporary bracing.

 The Bottom Rails